North Korean passport: History

 The earliest passports of the Korean Peninsula were issued in 1902 by the Korean Empire, with two types, a trading passport and a travel passport.
 The passports have Korean Hanja text as well as English and French translations.
-The People's Committee of North Korea also issued "Certificate for Foreign Travel" for the same purpose, which had Korean mixed text as well as English and Russian translations.
+The People's Committee of North Korea also issued a "Certificate for Foreign Travel" for the same purpose, which had Korean mixed text as well as English and Russian translations.

-North Korean passports were first issued in the 1950s with Korean (Chosŏn'gŭl), Russian and Chinese (traditional script) texts, while the current(likely after 2000) passport has Korean (Chosŏn'gŭl) and English only.
+North Korean passports were first issued in the 1950s with Korean (Chosŏn'gŭl), Russian and Chinese (traditional script) texts, while the post-2000 passport has Korean (Chosŏn'gŭl) and English only.

 In 2016, North Korea began issuing biometric passports complying to the ICAO 9303 standard.

 The Korean Empire's travel passport issued in 1905.

 The Certificate for Foreign Travel issued in 1947.

 Physical appearance

-DPRK passport covers are navy blue with the emblem of North Korea emblazoned in the center.
+Standard DPRK passport covers are navy blue/blue with the emblem of North Korea emblazoned in the center.
 The official name of the country "조선민주주의인민공화국" and "DEMOCRATIC PEOPLE'S REPUBLIC OF KOREA" are inscribed above the emblem, with "려권" (ryŏgwon) and "PASSPORT" below.